samipshresthaq/date-picker/README.md

 			7. D MMMM, YYYY (8 February, 2016)

 	- _Animation_
-		There are two animations available for selection
+		There are two animations available for datepicker from animate.css
 			1. __bounceIn__
 			2. __flipInY__

-	- _Heading Background color_
+	- _Heading Background color_ (currently removed)
-		You can change the heading background color of datepicker by passing the option.
-		__headingBackground : your color code__
+		You can change the heading background color of datepicker by passing the option. eg. __headingBackground : your color code__

 	- _Body Background color_ (currently removed)
 		You can change the body background color of datepicker by passing the option.
         (removed current)
-		__bodyBackground : your color code__
+		  eg. __bodyBackground : your color code__

     - _Activation Option_
-        You can set datepicky activation mode.
-Set always-on for always showing datepicker and onClick mode for datepicker activation on click.
+        You can set date picker activation mode.
+Set alwaysOn(default) for always showing datepicker and onClick mode for datepicker activation on click. eg
-        __activation : alwaysOn__
+            1. __activation : alwaysOn__
+            2. __activation : onClick__

     - _Single Calendar Mode_
-        You can set single calendar mode by sending true option.
-Default is multiple calendar mode.
-            1. __singleCalendarMode : true__
+        If set to true you can select dates for current month only.
+If set false you can traverse throught all months.
+By default it is disabled. eg. __singleCalendarMode : true__

     - _Show Current Date_
-        You can hide current date by setting it to false.
-By default current date is shown.
+        You can dhide current date by setting showCurrentDate to false.
+By default current date is shown. eg. __showCurrentDate: false__
-            1. __showCurrentDate: false__

     - _Pre Dates_
-        You can set pre activated dates by sending in the options.
-Pre dates must be sent in array in yyyy-mm-dd format.
+        You can set pre activated dates by sending in preDates options.
+Pre dates must be sent in array in yyyy-mm-dd format. eg. __preDates: ['2017-3-1','2017-3-15','2017-3-14']__
-            1. __preDates: ['2017/3/1','2017/3/15','2017/3/14']__

-    - _Pre Dates Disable_
+    - _Pre Dates Click Option_
         You can disable click on pre activated dates by setting it to false.
-By default its disabled.
+By default its disabled. eg. __preDatesClickable: true__
-            1. __preDatesClickable: true__

-    - Go to current date button
+    - _Go to current date button_
-        You can enable "Go to current date" button by providing parameter as __showCurrentDateButton = true__
+        You can disable "Go to current date" button by providing parameter as.
+By default its enabled. eg. __showCurrentDateButton = false__

- setWeekHoliday: false,
-                holiday: 'sunday'
+    - _Callback Function_

 #Demo

 You can see demo here